-\ It is much to be desired that some competent person should write a small cheap book, with plates or wood-cuts explaining what an early Christian Church was; what the ceremonies, ornaments, vestures, and liturgy were at the time when the Church of our Lord was formally established by the Emperor Constantine: for the numerous well-meaning authors who have written on the restoration of our older churches, appear to me to be completely in the dark.
-Gothic is not Christian architecture-it is Roman Catholic architecture: the vestures of English ecclesiastics are not restorations of early simplicity-they are modern inventions taken from German collegiate dresses which have nothing to do with religion.
+It is much to be desired that some competent person should write a small cheap book, with plates or woodcuts, explaining what an early Christian church was; what the ceremonies, ornaments, vestures, and liturgy were at the time when the church of our Lord was formerly established by the Emperor Constantine: for the numerous well-meaning authors who have written on the restoration of our older churches appear to me to be completely in the dark.
+Gothic is Not Christian architecture-it is Roman Catholic architecture the vestures of English ecclesiastics are not restorations of early simplicity-they are modern inventions taken from German collegiate dresses, which have nothing to do with religion.

-are kept the books, cymbals, candlesticks, and other things which are used for the daily service.
-Here I found twenty-three manuscript books, fifteen in Coptic with Arabic translations, for the Coptic language is now understood by few, and eight Arabic manuscripts.
+No. 5), the celebrant of the sacrament only going behind the screen (No. 10); the bulk of the congregation stand, there are no seats below the steps (No. 5), and the place for the women is behind the screen marked No. 4.
+The church is very dimly lighted by small apertures in the walls of the clerestory, above the columns, and the part about the apsis is nearly dark in the middle of the day, candles being always necessary during the reading of the service.
+The two Corinthian columns are of brick, plastered; they are not fluted. but are of good proportions and appear to be original. apsis is of regular Grecian or Roman architecture, and is ornamented with six pilasters, and three niches in which are kept the books, cymbals, candlesticks, and other things which are used for the daily service.
+Here I found twentythree manuscript books, fifteen in Coptic with Arabic translations, for the Coptic language is now understood by few, and eight Arabic manuscripts.
 The Coptic books were all liturgies: one of them, a folio, was ornamented with a large illumination, intended to represent the Virgin and the infant Saviour; it is almost the only specimen of Coptic art that I ever met with in a book, and its style and execution are so poor, that, perhaps, it is fortunate that they should be so rare.
-The Arabic books, which, as well as the Coptic, were all on cotton-paper, consisted of extracts from the New Testament and lives of the saints.
+The Arabic books, which, as well as the Coptic, were all on cotton paper, consisted of extracts from the New Testament and lives of the saints.

-I had been told that there was a great chest bound with iron, which was kept in a vault in this monastery, full of ancient books on vellum, and which was not to be opened without the consent of the Patriarch; I could, however, make out nothing of this story, but it does not follow that this chest of ancient manuscripts does not exist; for, surrounded as I was by crowds of gaping Copts and Arabs, I could not expect the abbot to be very communicative; and they have from long oppression acquired such a habit of denying the fact of their having anything in their possession, that, perhaps, there may still be treasures here which some future traveller may discover.
+I had been told that there was a great chest bound with iron, which was kept in a vault in this monastery, full of ancient books on vellum, and which was not to be opened without the consent of the patriarch; I could, however, make out nothing of this story, but it does not follow that this chest of ancient manuscripts does not exist; for, surrounded as I was by crowds of gaping Copts and Arabs, I could not expect the abbot to be very communicative; and they have, from long oppression, acquired such a habit of denying the fact of their having anything in their possession, that, perhaps, there may still be treasures here which some future traveller may discover.